-Participating testbed facilities will be sent individualized lists of finalists along with project descriptions to confirm yes/no technical capability to conduct tests.
+Participating testbed facilities will be sent individualized lists of recommended applicants with their project descriptions to confirm the necessary testing capabilities exist at the lab.
 If any proposed tests are unable to be conducted at the first laboratory choice, the list will be sent to the applicant's second choice, and then the third, if necessary.
-If it is determined that the capabilities do not exist within the CalTestBed network, the application will be deemed ineligible.
+If it is determined that the capabilities do not exist within the CalTestBed testing facilities network, the application will be deemed ineligible.

-If the testing capability is confirmed by the proposed laboratory, then a three-hour consultation will be scheduled between the applicant, the facility Principle Investigator, a campus representative, and an independent third-party subject matter expert through an online appointment system.
+If the testing capability is confirmed by the proposed laboratory, then a one and a half-three-hour consultation will be scheduled between the applicant, the facility Principal Investigator, a campus representative, and an independent third-party subject matter expert.

-The outcome of the consultation is to develop a realistic Statement of Work which includes project scope, schedule, and budget.
+The outcome of the consultation is a draft Statement of Work which includes project scope, schedule, and budget.